-David Mellor, groundskeeper at Boston's Fenway Park and author of the book, The Lawn Bible, says his "favorite way to draw attention" to his lawn is to mow a checkerboard pattern or diamond pattern into his grass.
-Instructs David, "You'll need a mower, of course, and a roller for highlighting the pattern.
-(Weighted lawn rollers are available for purchase or rent at most lawn and garden supply stores.)"
+David Mellor, a groundskeeper at Boston's Fenway Park and author of the book, The Lawn Bible, says his "favorite way to draw attention" to his lawn is to mow a checkerboard pattern or diamond pattern into his grass.
 The process is known generally as "striping."
+According to David, "You'll need a mower, of course, and a roller for highlighting the pattern."
+Note: Weighted lawn rollers are available for purchase or rent at most lawn and garden supply stores.

-That roller is the key: As in many DIY projects, the concept behind mowing checkerboard patterns is remarkably simple and is based on the fact that the roller will push and bend the grass in one direction (causing it to mat down), then another.
+That roller is the key.
+As in many DIY projects, the concept behind mowing checkerboard patterns is remarkably simple and is based on the fact that the roller will push and bend the grass in one direction, causing it to mat down.
 You just have to have the right equipment.
 It also helps to have the right kind of lawn grass: Generally speaking, cool-season grasses are better for striping than are warm-season grasses.

 Achieve a checkerboard pattern in the grass by following these few easy steps if you are using a walk-behind mower (the basic concept applies more or less in the same way to riding mowers):

 - Mow the grass in one direction—let's say north to south, by way of example—then come back with a parallel cut south to north.
 You essentially mow your lawn as you would normally, except for the presence of the roller attachment.